By The Macalope, MacworldDEC 11, 2009 11:00 pm PST

 Over the years, Steve Jobs has repeatedly demonstrated indifference for his shareholders’ well-being.
 While his poor stewardship hasn’t hurt shareholders too badly yet, I believe it’s only a matter of time.

 The Macalope isn’t unsympathetic to Greifner’s general concerns about executive compensation (although Jobs does famously earn just $1 in actual salary), but his laundry list of complaints about Jobs is simply a rehashing of old material.
 The horny one would retort that:

-- It might actually be a good thing that Apple’s cash-on-hand is considerably greater than Google’s, now that the two are competing for acquisitions.
+It might actually be a good thing that Apple’s cash-on-hand is considerably greater than Google’s, now that the two are

 But, more importantly, let’s see if the Macalope has this straight.
 Wall Street is concerned that Steve Jobs may be perceived as being a mercurial jerk who’s just out for himself?